-Holland is known for the beautiful cities full of canals, the tulips and the food.
-The country has dozens of museums that should to be explored since these museums show the immense history of the Netherlands.
-Some museums are a bit too expensive and out of range for students.
+The Netherlands is known for its beautiful cities full of canals, tulips, and food, but also for its rich cultural legacy.
+Its dozens of museums deserve to be explored as they are a platform for the countless artists that have called it home.
+However, some museums are a bit too expensive and out of range for students.
 So, how do you choose which museum is worth your time and money?
-You can go to museums that offer student discount or are completely free for students.
+You can go to museums that offer student discounts or are completely free for students.

 Here is a list of museums that offer a student discount

 The Stedelijk Museum is one of the biggest museums of modern and contemporary art and design in Amsterdam.
 The museum has the second largest number of visitors in the world.
 Most of all, it is located in the middle of the Museumplein, next to the Van Gogh Museum and the Rijksmuseum.